jegelstaff/formulize-mcp/README.md

 # formulize-mcp
 A local MCP server for connecting to [Formulize](https://formulize.org) systems on the web.
+User your AI assistant to get information from Formulize, and send information to it.
+Use AI to create forms, create entries, examine the configuration, summarize data...
+The sky's the limit!

 Release 1.2.6\
 Author: Claude (mostly Sonnet 4, and a little Opus 4)\
-Designer and Supervisor: Julian Egelstaff\
+Architect: Julian Egelstaff\
-July 1 2025\
+July 6 2025\
-Happy Canada Day!

 You probably already have a [Formulize](https://formulize.org) system, otherwise why are you here?
 But in case you didn't know...